Kastobi/ci_ms2_aggregator/README.md

   slider.

 ### Features left to Implement
-- add a Backend to prevent loading of full dataset ressources on page load and speed up TTI
+- add a Backend to prevent loading of full dataset resources on page load and speed up TTI
 - prevent layout shifting due to embed/chart generation

 - Customization of checkboxes and range-input for uniform cross-browser look.
 - Dynamic data table pagination, depending on viewport size/user input (Now: Table size 10 packages hardcoded)
-- Add a widget with all active filters (for onclick removal) (Now: Find specific chart/filter or reset all)
+- Add a widget with all active filters (for onclick removal) (Now: Find the specific chart/filter or reset all)

 - Google Trends
-    - Find alternative way to implement Google Trends (Now: Cross-Site-Origin Error if no-track / cookies missing/ blocked;
+    - Find alternative way to implement Google Trends (Now: Cross-Site-Origin Error if no-track / cookies missing/ blocked);
       Google seems to set x-frame-options: sameorigin on their embedded response, if Googles cookies are missing.
       [Reference](https://bugzilla.mozilla.org/show_bug.cgi?id=1624914)
     - Reverse engineer their whole embed API to make all parameters accessible for users (high risk to break, if